datacamp-content-public/courses-understanding-error-and-uncertainty/slides/chapter_1_83a1ced488978ee6fb5396bd1f5ebc04.md

 `@script`
-Confidence intervals help us assess the accuracy of our predictions.
-Imagine we have the following data set.
+Confidence intervals can help us do just that.
+They can assess the accuracy of our predictions by estimating the amount of error in the data.

 ---